no1cvn/riftbound-companion/DECISIONS.md

   This exact notice (with "Riftbound Companion" substituted) is in the About view footer (`js/app.js`) and the README's Legal section — not a paraphrase.

+## Scanner reliability fixes (2026-06-22, real-device feedback)

+Field testing on a real iPhone surfaced two more concrete bugs, both fixed:

+1. **Parser was anchored to the entire OCR string (`^...$`).** Real camera captures of the guide-box region include noise from artwork/edges alongside the actual code (e.g. raw OCR output `"| & UNL - 022a/219"` or `"oH D— . a SED - 235/221 y7 4 a am ass ss os od"`).
+Any such noise made every pattern miss entirely, even though the real code was sitting right there in the string.
+Fixed in `js/parser.js`: patterns are now boundary-aware substring matches (a non-letter/non-alnum boundary instead of `^`/`$`), so a clean code embedded in noise is still found.

+   This does reopen a small false-positive risk on the *generic* (no `knownSets`) pattern — e.g. the noisy example above contains "SED" which reads as a plausible but fake 2-4-letter set code, so unrestricted matching returns `"SED-235"`.
+This is caught downstream: `scanAndLookup()` passes `RiftScribe.getFilters().sets` (cached once per session in `scan.js`) into the parser as `knownSets`, restricting the set-code alternative to the live, confirmed codes (`OGN, OGS, SFD, UNL, VEN` as of this writing) instead of any uppercase run — so "SED" never matches in practice.
+Even if it somehow did, `RiftScribe.getCard()` 404s on a bogus ID, surfacing "not found" rather than a silently-wrong card.
+Both the restricted and unrestricted behavior are covered by regression tests in `tests/parser.test.mjs` using the exact noisy strings from the field report.

+2. **The Tesseract character whitelist wasn't actually being applied.**
+   Real OCR output contained characters outside `ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789/-*` (e.g. `"|"`, `"&"`), even though
+   `tessedit_char_whitelist` was being passed to the convenience `Tesseract.recognize(image, lang, options)` call.
+That loose-option form is not reliably honored.
+Fixed in `js/scan.js`: explicit `Tesseract.createWorker("eng")` + `worker.setParameters({
+   tessedit_char_whitelist })` before recognizing, which is the documented-reliable path.
+The worker is created once and reused across scans rather than per-scan.

+## Daily price-API call limit (2026-06-22)

+Per owner request: a hard cap of **100 outbound calls/day** to the price API (`CONFIG.prices.dailyLimit` in `js/config.js`), independent of whatever your actual RapidAPI plan allows — a local safety net so a long scanning session, or a bug, can't quietly run past a free tier's cap or rack up cost on a paid one.
+Implemented in `js/store.js` (`getPriceCallCount`/ `incrementPriceCallCount`, keyed by the same 08:00-Berlin price-day as the price cache) and checked in `js/api.js#fetchPriceByName` *before* the network call — once hit, returns `{ unavailable: true, limitReached: true }` with zero additional requests until the next price-day.
+Cache hits (a card already priced today) never count against this, since they never reach `fetchPriceByName` at all.
+The UI (`js/app.js#priceLine`) shows a distinct "daily request limit reached" message rather than the generic "price unavailable" so it's clear why, not just that.

 ## Open items / roadmap reminders

 - Set auto-detect, perceptual-hash fallback, real-time scanning, friends/